scoconno/scoconno.github.io/mind/physicalism/notes.md

 **Introduction**

-Our final topic concerns the relationship between consciousness and the brain.
-How exactly does the brain give rise to conscious mental states?
-The focus of our discussion will be on the question as to whether consciousness is itself something physical, i.e., are conscious mental states somehow reducible to states of the brain?
-We will pursue our topic by considering a famous argument that consciousness, whatever it is, is not something physical.
-The argument that we will consider attempt to undermine what is called *physicalism*.
+You may have been convinced by the mind-brain identity theory; perhaps you are convinced that mental states are identical to brain states.
+But, there is a dramatic objection to this view.
+If the identity theory is true, then mental states are just physical states (because they are identical to brain states, which are themselves physical).
+Let us call such a view *physicalism*.

 Physicalism:
 : everything is either physical or supervenes on the physical.

-According to physicalism, if anything exist that thing is either something physical, i.e., something which has physical properties like mass and location.
-Or, if it not itself physical it *supervenes* on the physical.
+According to physicalism, everything has physical properties like mass and location, or if it does not have these properties, then it *supervenes* on things with these properties.
 What does this word mean?
 Here is one way to understand 'supervenience':
 > A dot-matrix picture has global properties — it is symmetrical, it is cluttered, and whatnot — and yet all there is to the picture is dots and non-dots at each point of the matrix.
 The global properties are nothing but patterns in the dots.
 They supervene: no two pictures could differ in their global properties without differing, somewhere, in whether there is or there isn't a dot (Lewis, 1986, p.
 14).

 Supervenience is a relation; one thing always supervenes on another.
 The analogy Lewis uses to illustrate this relies on a dot-matrix.
 You probably have seen one of these, but here is a reminder: